freedomofpress/securedrop-docs/docs/admin/installation/prepare_sdw.rst

     sudo qubes-dom0-update -y qubes-repo-contrib
     sudo qubes-dom0-update --clean -y securedrop-workstation-keyring

-- The SecureDrop Relase keyring will be installed on your machine.
+- The SecureDrop Release keyring will be installed on your machine.
 Wait 15 seconds for the key to be imported into the ``rpm`` database.
 Then:

   .. code-block:: sh